-- 1. If a particular market sector has risen substantially and is at the highest point it has ever reached using appropriate measures, then it probably has a quite significantly higher level of risk than has applied at other times. - 2.
-In contrast, if that same investment sector had just suffered a substantial fall which had taken it below any previous valuation levels for several years, then its downside risk should be considerably lower than it was before the fall.
+- If a particular market sector has risen substantially and is at the highest point it has ever reached using appropriate measures, then it probably has a quite significantly higher level of risk than has applied at other times. - In contrast, if that same investment sector had just suffered a substantial fall which had taken it below any previous valuation levels then its downside risk would surely be considerably lower than the normal case.

 We do not believe that a rational argument can be made against this premise.
-We do, therefore, feel that sector risk classifications should be looked at in a more sophisticated way than much of the financial services industry tends to apply.
+We do, therefore, feel that sector risk classifications should be looked at in a more sophisticated way than the financial services industry tends to apply.
 Risk classifications should be dynamic and should be regularly reviewed to take proper account of all relevant variable factors.